-Example 1: Consider five bundles named bundle_1, bundle_10, bundle_20, bundle_100, and bundle_200 are assigned to a device.
-Run the zac bundle-install bundle_1 command to install bundle_1 on the device.
-The bundles bundles named bundle#abcd and bundles#abcrt are also installed on the device bundle name in the command.
-To determine the bundle GUID, run the zac bundle-list --show-guid command.
+Example 1: Consider five bundles named bundle_1, bundle_10, bundle_20, bundle 100, and bundle 200 are assigned to a device.
+Run the zac bundleinstall bundle_1 command to install bundle_1 on the device.
+The bundles named bundles 10 and bundle 100 are also installed on the device.

 Example 2: Consider four bundles named bundle#abc, bundle#abcd, bundle#def, and bundle#abcrt are assigned to a device.
-Run the zac bundle-install bundle#abc command to install bundle#abc on the device.
-The
+Run the zac bundleinstall bundle#abc command to install bundle#abc on the device.
+The bundles named bundle#abcd and bundles#abcrt are also installed on the device